Franziska Junge

-Franziska Junge (born 1981 in Zschopau, East Germany) is a German actress for theatre, film, television as well as a singer.
+Franziska Junge is a German actress and singer.

-Biography
+Early life and education

+Franziska Junge was born in Zschopau, East Germany.

-She took screen-acting lessons with Jordan Beswick (New York) and completed the master class for camera work "The Naked Face" with David Penn (London).
-Besides her work in film and television, Franziska Junge also acts in theatre.
+She took screen-acting lessons with Jordan Beswick in New York and completed the master class for camera work "The Naked Face" with David Penn in London.

 Claus Peymann brought her to the Berliner Ensemble while she was still studying in 2006.
+There Junge had the opportunity to realize a German premiere of the solo play Kabarett der letzten Hoffnung by Wladimir Alekseewic Klim (Klimenko) under the direction of Makedoniy Kiselev.

+Career

-There Junge had the opportunity to realize a German premiere of the solo play "Kabarett der letzten Hoffnung" by Wladimir Alekseewic Klim (Klimenko) under the direction of Makedoniy Kiselev.
-She took part in the commissioned play "Pffft ... oder der letzte Tango am Telefon" by George Tabori under the direction of Martin Wuttke, travelled around the world with the successful production of The Threepenny Opera under the direction of Robert Wilson and was allowed to take over the role of Lena in Leonce und Lena with music by Herbert Grönemeyer; also under the direction of Wilson.
+In 2007, Junge had a role in the commissioned play Pffft ... oder der letzte Tango am Telefon by George Tabori under the direction of Martin Wuttke.

+She travelled around the world with the successful production of The Threepenny Opera under the direction of Robert Wilson, and took over the role of Lena in Leonce und Lena, with music by Herbert Grönemeyer, also under the direction of Wilson.

 From 2009 to 2017, she was a member of the ensemble at Schauspiel Frankfurt.

-2023 she started to take lessons with Ivana Chubbuck and Michael Monks at the Chubbuck Studio in Los Angeles and Berlin.
+In 2023 she began lessons with Ivana Chubbuck and Michael Monks at the Chubbuck Studio in Los Angeles and Berlin.

+Awards

-Since June 2024 she is nominated for the Deutschen Schauspielpreis in the category Best Episodic Lead for her role in Notruf Hafenkante - Abschied.
+In June 2024 Junge was nominated for a German Film Award (Deutscher Schauspielpreis) in the category Best Episodic Lead for her role in Notruf Hafenkante – Abschied.